 Boring Meme Humor

-Why is every comedy game on VR either absurdist goofery like Surgeon Simulator and Job Simulator, or loud, obnoxious Rock and Morty-style screaming humor?
+Why is every comedy game on VR either absurdist goofery, like Surgeon Simulator and Job Simulator, or loud, obnoxious Rick and Morty-style screaming humor?
 I get the appeal of stuff like Catlateral Damage, because it fits the technology and is pretty cute, but why can’t a funny game with actual writing seem to happen in VR?
-Where are the Sam and Max fans working on the next banger of a point and click adventure, besides a tiny little Psychonauts spinoff?
+Where are the Sam and Max fans working on the next banger of a point and click adventure, besides a tiny little Psychonauts spin-off?
 This is the most subjective item on this list obviously, but man, I’m disappointed in this arena.

 AAA Just Doesn’t Seem to Be Happening

 This one’s a bit more obvious, but also frustrating.
-AAA gaming has just completely abandoned the idea of even trying VR, even as little side projects.
-There’s no Square Enix, no Capcom, no Activision, no EA, nobody is touching this stuff except for the occasional Sony joint and that Batman game that came early on.
+AAA gaming has almost completely abandoned the idea of even trying VR, even as little side projects.
+There’s no Square Enix, no Capcom, no Activision, and no EA.
+Barely anybody is touching this stuff, except for the occasional Sony joint and Bethesda's DOOM, Skyrim, and Wolfenstein projects.
 I get that VR isn’t printing all of the money, but of course it isn’t because nobody is trying to elevate the space to that level.
-Sure, you can’t just drop an Assassin’s Creed port on the thing, but what happened to taking small risks?
+Sure, you can’t just drop an Assassin’s Creed port on the thing, but what happened to taking risks?
 Put a B-team on it, slap Call of Duty on a dope, arcade rail shooter and you’ll get people excited.
-Sure, there's Astro Bot Rescue Mission, but a platformer isn't going to cut it in 2018.
+Sure, there's Astro Bot Rescue Mission, but a platformer isn't going to cut it.